jlblancoc/claraquino/README.md

 # claraquino
-AVR microcontroller prototyping, made better.
+Frustrated with Arduino debugging capabilities?
+This is your place ;-)

 # What's this?
-An open-source hardware board to prototype with Atmel's AVR8 microcontrollers (ATMEGA164 for now), including a versatile C library for common peripherals and external sensors:
+An open-source hardware board to prototype with Atmel's **AVR8 microcontrollers** (ATMEGA164 for now), **JTAG live-debuggable**, including a **versatile C library** for common peripherals and external sensors:
 * Busy-loop delays
 * External interrupt inputs
 * Internal ADCs